sgvhak/rover-web/index.md

 # Future plans
 Building rovers is a never-ending process.
 The SGVHAK rover itself is always under construction.
 We recently changed out the planetary gears, which were originally 60:1 with new 3D printed gears that are 21:1, so it now drives 3 times faster.
 We have plans to add a robot arm, pan-tilt webcam, and maybe even Lidar.
 Roger wants to move to ROS.
 Our members have already started coming up with their own rover designs and builds.
 All the code and 3D printer files are on GitHub.

+We participate in the Open Source Rover community, which started having monthly video teleconferences for the builders.
+Our first call on March 6, 2019, was a huge hit.

 # Website and documentation
 This is currently under construction.
 A great deal of documentation and photos and videos are in Google Drive or on Lan's phone and computer and needs to be cleaned up.